 No Swift Opener

-Swift Opener: 6 EDs in Chain if done properly, requires a bit of Spell Speed (2.43 GCD should be plenty).
+Swift Opener: Six EDs in Chain if done properly, requires a bit of Spell Speed (2.43 GCD should be plenty).
 The ED directly after Chain cannot be used until the Chain debuff actually applies to the enemy, or else it won’t get the Crit buff.
-Don’t do this opener if you’re not going to be trying for all 6 EDs.
+Don’t do this opener if you’re not going to be trying for all six EDs.

 Lastly, potions.
 Use these at -3s pre-pull so that the animation lock is resolved accordingly and we can begin casting Broil pre-pull.
-The current best potion for Scholars to use are Grade 6 Tinctures of Mind.
+Use the current highest grade tincture of minds available.